7 min read

 Conclusion

-I have shown my approach to improving QoL for developing Crystal Palace loaders using the vscode WSL extension; and for producing debug builds of loaders and COFFs that work with WinDbg.
+I have shown one approach to improving QoL for developing Crystal Palace loaders using the vscode WSL extension; and for producing debug builds of loaders and COFFs that work with WinDbg.
 I honestly think that these small, simple changes are enough to encourage more people to work with the TCG projects; particularly if you're like me and just prefer a vscode environment over nano.